 The papers include a series of photos dealing with the 'Polish Army in Canada' during World War I.

 Nazism in Poland: the diary of Governor-General Hans Frank..
 Frank, Hans..
 Farmington Hills, Mich. : Gale, a part of Cengage Learning, 2013..

 This collection reproduces the Tagebuch or journal of Dr. Hans Frank (1900-1946), the Governor-General of German-occupied Poland from October 1939 until early 1945.
 The journal is in typed format, in chronological order, covering all aspect of Generalgouvernment (GG) administration from its seat in the royal Wawel castle in Krakau (Kraków).
 The entries reflect administrative matters, rather than the spontaneous thoughts or feelings usually found in a diary.

 NSZZ “Solidarnosc” and Independent Publications from Poland.

-This is a collection containing publications by members of Solidarity and other workers' movements in Poland, including newspaper clippings, typescript articles and ephemera.
+This collection contains material by members of Solidarity and other Polish and international workers' movements.
+It includes newspaper clippings, typescript articles, graphic material, audio cassettes, medals, stamps, artifacts, and other ephemera.
 The collection was established in 1982 and continues to grow as a result of donations from private donors.
-It consists of over forty boxes of materials produced by Solidarnosc and related organizations, both in Poland and among the diaspora.
+It consists of twenty-six boxes arranged into five series:

 Poland: records of the U.S. Department of State, 1945-1963.
 Farmington Hills, Mich. : Gale, a part of Cengage Learning, 2016..